ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 - Work with a group
 - You're going to be that weird carrying around a vase of electronics all day :/

-## Rising Junior Summer Break Tips
+## :sunny: Rising Junior Summer Break Tips
 - Again, no one expects you to have an internship at this point.
 If you do, you probably networked through your parents or family friends, which isn't a bad thing!
 - Again, get a job and in your spare time, you need to study the crap out of interview questions that you would be asked and  preparing your interview skills
 - For Computer Engineering or Sowftware jobs, read cracking the code.
 For EE, there are definitely some resources out there to study with